What is a Good Retention Rate?

 1. Retail: 63%

-Retail businesses have a lower customer retention rate.
-That’s because customers have many options and can easily switch brands.
-Besides competition, there are discounts, and new trends that influence buying decisions.
+Retail businesses have a lower customer retention rate because customers have many options and can easily switch brands.
+To improve, successful D2C companies often use:

 • Loyalty programs